the-overdriven/mw-enhanced/README.md

 ## Being able to chug multiple potions at the same time is too OP.
 Alchemy is too OP, in general.
 Install [Controlled Consumption](https://www.nexusmods.com/morrowind/mods/45624) or [Alchemical Hustle](https://www.nexusmods.com/morrowind/mods/51050)

+## Good alchemy mod?
+To enable filtering by effect, rather than by ingredient
+TODO

+## How to tell how much in the end a given potion or spell will restore points?
+TODO

 ## Killed enemies respawn like in some kind of MMO
 Install [No Respawns](https://www.nexusmods.com/morrowind/mods/53853)